Dennis Bounds

 Dennis Bounds is a former weeknight news anchor for KING-TV, a television station in Seattle, Washington.
 Dennis started with KING-TV in March 1991 and accepted a retirement buy-out by Tegna, formerly Gannett, in April 2016.
-He will no longer be seen on KING-TV, after 25 years with the station He lives in Redmond, Washington.
+He is no longer be seen on KING-TV, after 25 years with the station.
+He lives in Redmond, Washington.

 Bounds graduated from the University of North Dakota in 1974.
 He received a BA in sociology.
-He is married, and his three children attend public schools in the Seattle area.

 News Anchor career

 On December 14, 1994, Bounds was promoted from the morning/noon newscasts to the weeknights evening news, a role he has held since then.
 In April 2016, Bounds took a voluntary retirement offer, along with long-time co-anchor Jean Enersen, former chief meteorologist Jeff Renner, and reporter Linda Byron.